NXT TakeOver New York: Start time, how to watch, full match card and WWE Network

 WrestleMania is on Sunday, which means WrestleMania weekend, the biggest wrestling weekend of the year, has begun.
-WrestleMania is undoubtedly spectacular, but many dedicated grappling fans are even more excited about Friday's show, NXT TakeOver: New York.
+WrestleMania is undoubtedly spectacular, but many dedicated grappling fans are even more excited about Tonight’s how, NXT TakeOver: New York.

 NXT is technically WWE's developmental brand, broadly similar to what college football is to the NFL.
 However, NXT is home to some of the wrestling world's most experienced performers, like 11-year veteran Adam Cole and the even more seasoned Johnny Gargano.